Voltra/lightquery/docs-src/design.md

 can execute a callback if strict mode is on (useful for throwing exceptions for instance), there's also `µ("any selector").__.ifStrict` that serves the same purpose.

+The philosophy behind it is that when it's off, it behaves mostly like jQuery: swallowing down errors and using noops.

 ## The plugin system

 Oh boy did I not want to let this baby go.
 Recently, using mostly dynamically typed languages, I've had a bit of fun with